braver/typewriter/README.md

 * Centered layout
 * No gutter
 * No scrollbar (unless you hover over the editor)
-* But with tabs, tree-view etc.
+* But keeps the tabs, tree-view, minimap etc.
-* Enables soft-wrapping*
+* Enables soft-wrapping for gfm and mediawiki

-Works automatically with Markdown.
+Works automatically for (GF-)Markdown and MediaWiki files.

 ![](https://raw.githubusercontent.com/braver/typewriter/master/resources/screenshot.png)

-\* I intend to add some flexibility there, but right now it doesn't really make sense without this.